 Make the Surface Desktop Icons Larger

-Although the Desktop app looks like a normal Windows desktop, don’t forget it’s just an app.
+Although the Desktop app on your Surface looks like a normal Windows desktop, don’t forget it’s just an app.
 And, as with all other apps, you still have the Charms bar at your disposal, making it easy to jump between apps.

-The Charms bar’s the only part about the desktop that’s finger-friendly, though.
+The Charms bar is the only portion of the desktop that’s finger-friendly, though.
 The desktop remains rooted in the mouse-pointer-controlled menus of yesteryear.

 You can make things easier by telling Windows to make everything on the desktop larger.
 After you flip that switch, everything on your desktop expands.